geodynamics/best_practices/ZenodoBestPractices.md

 ## Creating Web Hooks

 By creating a webhook into your repository, a zenodo entry will automatically be created with each new release.
+If versioned from a previous entry, the versions will be automatically associated.
+HOWEVER, you will still need to assign it to the CIG community.

 Please see the github guide: https://guides.github.com/activities/citable-code/